oChef is a touch projection interface that works as a cooking assistant that helps you prepare

 your recipe with an intuitive and helpful step by step process.

-recipe cooking mobile applications like Tasty or Yummly.
 The system allows you to create your

 profile according to your personal preferences and guides you throughout the cooking process, starting from